rwmacleod/sparts/README.md

 ## Project Components

-A supply chain network has two core system components: the ledger and conductor.
-The **ledger**, built using the Hyperledger Project's Sawtooth platform,  tracks:
+Our model of a supply chain network has two core system components: the ledger and conductor.
+The **ledger**, built using the Hyperledger Project's Sawtooth platform,  which tracks:

 - **suppliers** - providers of software parts.
-Each supplier needs to have a ledger registration.
+Each supplier must register with the ledger.
-- **software parts** - software parts used by manufactures to constructor their products. both simple and complex software parts.
+- **software parts** - software parts used by manufactures to construct products - includes both simple and complex software parts.
 - **compliance artifacts** - artifacts prepared to satisfy the license obligations for the different opens source components used used to create a software part.
 They typically include obligatory source code, written offers for source, license notices and/or copies of licenses.
 The collection could also include information that, although not required by a license, provides important utility, such as Open Source BOMs, SPDX licensing data and cryptography information.
 - **compliance envelope** - a construct that represents a standard method of indexing, bundling and delivering the compliance artifacts as a single item.
 Regardless of whether a software offering is a simple atomic part (e.g., software library), or a more complex one such as the software runtime that controls a consumer device, the envelope contains a rich collection of information that represents all the open source parts that the offering was comprised of.
 - **relationships** -  relationships between the above entities (e.g, supplier -> parts, part -> envelope, ...)